 Synopsis for Eden

-1950: A solitary bachelor named Clay has amassed an enormous collection of paintings, with space for only one remaining.
+Clay lives as a bachelor in an old family home.
+He has amassed an enormous collection of paintings, with space for only one remaining.
 His friend and art-dealer Granada gifts him an unusual canvas that depicts a strange, leafless tree that seems to reach for the viewer.
 Clay is so overjoyed by his completed hoard of art that he stops leaving the house, neglecting his work and health.
 His impatient cousin, Sondra, arrives to demand answers, and before storming out, informs Clay that Granada has disappeared.
 All the other paintings slowly begin to change.
 A doctor arrives to diagnose Clay but becomes violently ill when he touches Clay’s new painting.
 Alone again, Clay’s world and paradise wither into a diseased hell, all while the leafless tree continues to reach for him.

 Synopsis for Dormir

-Yadira, a caregiver originally from Mexico, tries patiently to get Mr. Costello into bed for the night, but he resists and insults her.
-Costello accuses her of conspiring to kill him, then finally, exhausted, he collapses in sleep.
-Alone, Yadira reminisces about her upbringing in Mexico, the mysterious legends and tales told her by her grandmother.
-She remembers that tonight is June 21st, “la noche de San Juan”, the Feast of John the Baptist and the summer solstice.
-Yadira’s son, Javier, with whom she has been planning to murder Costello, arrives.
-He is ready to do the deed and save his mother from her abusive employer.
-While she vacillates, Javier urges her to let him do it.
-She finally nods, ‘yes.’
+Yadira, an immigrant caregiver, patiently tries to get Mr. Costello into bed for the night, but he resists and insults her.
+Costello accuses her of conspiring to kill him.
+Alone, Yadira reminisces about her upbringing in Mexico, and the mysterious legends told by her grandmother.
+She remembers that tonight is June 21st, “la noche de San Juan”, the Feast of John the Baptist and summer solstice.
+Yadira’s son, Javier, with whom she has been planning to murder Costello, arrives to save his mother from her abusive employer.
 Javier enters the bedroom and smothers Costello with a pillow.
 Almost as soon as her son leaves, Yadira is overwhelmed with guilt.
-She hears strange noises and a voice that sounds like the old man calling her name.
-Was the murder successful?
-Is he really dead?
-Does she dare go into his room to discover the truth for herself?
+She then hears strange noises and a voice that sounds like the old man calling her name.

 Synopsis for House

-A car pulls up to an old, two-story house in the dead of winter.
-The location is Providence, Kentucky, in the country.
-An unnamed woman steps out of the car, retrieves her luggage from the trunk, then walks her two children up the steps to the house.
-The three of them settle in and retire for the night.
+In Providence, Kentucky, an unnamed woman and her two children arrive at an old, two-story country house in the dead of winter.
+They settle in and retire for the night.
 Trying to sleep, the woman hears a mysterious scratching which at first, she can’t identify.
 Mice?
 Rats behind the walls, or under the floorboards?
 Spring arrives and the garden surrounding the house bursts into life.
-The woman sees a lone figure, a man…perhaps a caretaker or gardener…wander through the yard.
+The woman sees a lone figure wandering the grounds.
 She thinks perhaps he can help her with the house, the yard…maybe even the mysterious nightly sounds.
 Approaching him she seems to get no response, but she gives him instruction about the garden and asks him to return.
 At night, the scratching persists.
 One day while waiting for her mysterious gardener, she sees something extraordinary, something that both attracts and repels her.
 Then she remembers…